aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/other-cad-operations/free-point-of-view/_index.md

 import com.aspose.cad.imageoptions.ObserverPoint;
 ```

-These packages are essential for working with CAD files and customizing the rendering options.

-Now, let's break down the provided example into multiple steps:
+These classes give you access to image loading, rasterization settings, JPEG output, and the ability to define an observer (camera) point.

+## Step‑by‑Step Guide

-## Step 1: Set Up Your Document Directory
+### Step 1: Set Up Your Document Directory
+Define where your source CAD files and output images will live.

 ```java
 String dataDir = "Your Document Directory" + "CADConversion/";
 ```

-Replace "Your Document Directory" with the path to your actual document directory.
+Replace **Your Document Directory** with the absolute path on your system.

-## Step 2: Load the CAD Drawing
+### Step 2: Load the CAD Drawing (load CAD image)
+Read the DXF file into an `Image` object so you can work with it in memory.

 ```java
 String sourceFilePath = dataDir + "conic_pyramid.dxf";
 Image objImage = Image.load(sourceFilePath);
 ```

-Specify the path to your CAD drawing, and load it using the `Image` class.
+> **Tip:** This step demonstrates how to *load a CAD image*; you can replace the file with any supported format (DWG, DWF, etc.).

-## Step 3: Configure CAD Rasterization Options
+### Step 3: Configure CAD Rasterization Options
+Set the output canvas size.
+Larger dimensions give you higher‑resolution results.

 ```java
 CadRasterizationOptions cadRasterizationOptions = new CadRasterizationOptions();